 Narrative Essay by WJY

 It was a steamy motionless summer day in 2016.
 Everyone was napping with air-conditioners on at that boiling noon, except me.
 I sprawled on the beige wooden floor in the living room, fanning myself, playing with my large Tyrannosaurus Rex model, talking to him like to a pal, and occasionally mimicking the bellowing sound of a T-Rex.
-My father, woken by my noises, moseyed to the living room, yawning and stretching his arms and rubbing his eyes, when I muttered: “ it would be thrilling and exhilarating to see a living T-Rex, giant, powerful, and fierce, with bulky green scale and racer sharp teeth.
-Why is there no T-Rex roaming on earth today?”
-My father stared at me and said primly: “An asteroid hit the earth and wiped out the dinosaurs.”
+My father, woken by my noises, moseyed to the living room, yawning and stretching his arms and rubbing his eyes, when I muttered: “ it would be thrilling and exhilarating to see a living T-Rex, giant, powerful, and fierce, with bulky green scales and razor sharp teeth.
+“Why is there no T-Rex roaming on earth today?”
+My father stared at me and said primly, “Because an asteroid hit the earth and wiped out the dinosaurs.”

+too

 THE PROCESS – how it happened

-“About 65 million years ago, at the end of Cretaceous,” my father began, “on the prairie around the Yucatan Peninsula, the large herbivore dinosaurs were grazing and drinking, the T-Rex and other carnivores chasing them around.
-Suddenly a tiny spark, almost like a star, whizzed through the air, creating tremendous heat,” my father wiped his sweat with his hand and continued, “at least ten times hotter than today.
-It became larger and larger and finally smashed into the peninsula.
-It was actually a huge asteroid the size of Mt.
-Everest.
-The prairie was vaporized in mere second.
-All the dinosaurs living around were simply burned alive.
-The black blanket of ashes blocked out the sun.
-Darkness dominated the earth for three years.
-All herbs died.
-Dinosaurs, previously so powerful, numerous, eventually all starved to death.”
-Listening to my father completing the tragic story, I wept for those poor dinosaurs suffering in pain and agony.
-Thinking of their cute calves burning alive, I was even more deeply saddened.
-After a while, another thought suddenly popped into my head and took up all the space of my brain.
-I sat up right and shouted out fearfully: “Oh, no!
-What if another asteroid hit the Earth in the future?
-Will we be sitting ducks! ”

-The process

 Asteroid his planet

 region heats up